concord-consortium/lab/readme.md

         assert.throws(function () { x + x }, ReferenceError);
         assert.doesNotThrow(function () { 1 + 1 }, Error);

+Additionally `test/env-assert.js` has a number of useful additional assertions copied from [d3.js](http://mbostock.github.com/d3/).

+_Note: Using a more specific assertion usually results in more useful error reports._

 There are also many interesting test examples and patterns in the [d3.js test directory](https://github.com/mbostock/d3/tree/master/test) that can be adapted for use in Lab.